PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling

 To understand the importance of architecture choices we perform ablation studies.
 We provide an ablation model referred to as PRiMeFlow MLP which parameterizes the velocity field with an MLP instead of U-Net.
 The training steps of PRiMeFlow MLP remain unchanged.

-To demonstrate the value of end-to-end learning, we provide an alternative implementation of PRiMeFlow that operates in the PCA space of gene expression and with optimal transport, referred to as FlowMatching PCA and FlowMatching PCA OT respectively.
-While FlowMatching PCA still uses standard Gaussian as $p_0$, FlowMatching PCA OT uses empirical control cells as $p_0$ and is trained with optimal transport-based data-coupling.
+To demonstrate the value of end-to-end learning, we provide an alternative implementation of PRiMeFlow that operates in the PCA space of gene expression, with and without optimal transport.
+These baselines are referred to as FlowMatching PCA and FlowMatching PCA OT respectively.
+While FlowMatching PCA still uses a standard Gaussian as $p_0$, FlowMatching PCA OT uses empirical control cells as $p_0$ and is trained with optimal transport-based data-coupling.
 Both FlowMatching PCA and FlowMatching PCA OT use MLP for the velocity field.
 The training steps of FlowMatching PCA OT are altered to take data coupling into account and, in effect, become similar to CellFlow~\citep{klein2025cellflow}.